-- (1) The tract of real property described in the Warranty Deed recorded at OR Book 2157, Page 2403, of the Public Records of Martin County, which is limited to 365,904 square feet of nonresidential use, consistent with the assigned future land use designation, and on which residential uses shall not be allowed. - (2) The development of the tract of real property described in the Warranty Deed recorded in OR Book 22393124, Page 24981023, Public Records of Martin County, Florida, shall be restricted and managed as follows: - (a) Uses on the subject property shall be limited to nonresidential uses.
-Residential uses shall not be permitted. - (b) Uses on the property shall be consistent with the future land use designations for the property and the applicable land use policies of the Martin County Comprehensive Growth Management Plan (CGMP).
+- (1) The tract of real property described in the Warranty Deed recorded at OR Book 2157, Page 2403, of the Public Records of Martin County, which is limited to 365,904 square feet of nonresidential use, consistent with the assigned future land use designation, and on which residential uses shall not be allowed. - (2) The development of the tract of real property described in the Warranty-Deed recorded in OR Book 2239, Page 2498, Public Records of Martin-County, Florida, shall be restricted and managed as follows:-

+The following restrictions shall be applied to the tract of real property designated as Industrial on the Future Land Use Map and described in Ordinance No. XXX.
-- (c) The maximum intensities of uses on the subject property contained within a building or buildings shall not exceed 1,600,000 square feet.

-The net inbound AM peak hour trips generated by all uses shall be limited to 950 trips. - (d) All future applications for development approval within the

-Industrial future land use category shall be processed as a Planned Unit Development (PUD) or as a major or minor development pursuant to the LI zoning district. - (e) The maximum intensities of all uses contained within a building or buildings shall not exceed 500,000 square feet on the subject property (of which up to 25,000 square feet may be in marina uses) prior to December 1, 2015.
-Warehouse and distribution facilities shall be allowed a building footprint up to 1,050,000 square feet. - (f) Notwithstanding Policies 2.1A.1(3) and Policy 4.13A.10, warehouse and distribution facilities shall be allowed a maximum building height of 47 feet.
-Only nonhabitable structures shall be allowed above 40 feet. - (g) Truck traffic generated by the Industrial future land use category shall be prohibited from entering or exiting the subject property from SW 96th Street.
+- (a) Uses on the subject property shall be limited to nonresidential uses.
+Residential uses shall not be permitted. - (b) Uses on the property shall be consistent with the future land use designations for the property and the applicable land use policies of the Martin County Comprehensive Growth Management Plan (CGMP). - (c) The maximum intensities of uses on the subject property contained within a building or buildings shall not exceed 1,600,000 square feet.
+The net inbound AM peak hour trips generated by all uses shall be limited to 950 trips, as demonstrated during the review of final site plans consistent with Article 5, Adequate Public Facilities Division 3, Traffic Impact Analysis, Land Development Regulations. - (d) All future applications for development approval shall be processed as a Planned Unit Development (PUD. - (e) The maximum intensities of all uses contained within a building or buildings shall not exceed 500,000 square feet on the subjectproperty (of which up to 25,000 square feet may be in marina uses)prior to December 1, 2015.
+A warehouse or distribution facility shall not exceed a building footprint of 1,050,000 square feet. - (f)No final site plan shall be approved, which provides access to SW96thStreet from that portion of the property designated as Industrialon the Future Land Use Map unless it is restricted to provide accessfor emergency purposes only.

-Analysis of subsections (c) through (g).
+Analysis of subsections (c) through (f).